 - Cut off the top of the pumpkin and remove all innards and seeds.

-(note: if you would like to prepare this recipie without using a pumpkin see '*' at bottom)
+(Note: if you would like to prepare this recipe without using a pumpkin see 'Variations' below)

 - Lightly oil the pumpkin skin (the oil will keep the skin from drying out and will help it turn a beautiful color).